 Nectarine tree care in late spring or summer includes applications of nitrogen fertilizer.
 You can use urea, rotted manure or chemical fertilizer and water in well.
 Young trees need half as much fertilization as older, mature trees.
 When growing nectarine trees, practice will familiarize you with which applications work best in your nectarine orchard.

 Keep the area beneath the tree weed free within a three foot span.
-Apply organic mulch three to four inches deep; don’t put mulch up against the trunk.
+Apply organic mulch 3 to 4 inches deep; don’t put mulch up against the trunk.
 Remove leaves from the ground after they’ve fallen in autumn to avoid disease.
 A copper spray will be needed in fall to prevent shot hole fungus.

 Learning how to grow nectarines is a worthwhile gardening chore.
 Fresh fruit from your abundant harvest that is not used immediately can be canned or frozen.